-Vagifem® (estradiol vaginal tablets)
+Vagifem® (estradiol vaginal tablets) Rx only

-Rx only

 BRIEF SUMMARY.
-Please consult package insert for full prescribing information
+Please consult package insert for full prescribing information.

 WARNING: CARDIOVASCULAR DISORDERS, ENDOMETRIAL CANCER, BREAST CANCER and PROBABLE DEMENTIA: Estrogen-Alone Therapy: Endometrial Cancer: There is an increased risk of endometrial cancer in a woman with a uterus who uses unopposed estrogens.
 Adding a progestin to estrogen therapy has been shown to reduce the risk of endometrial hyperplasia, which may be a precursor to endometrial cancer.
-Adequate diagnostic measures, including directed or random endometrial sampling when indicated, should be under taken to rule out malignancy in postmenopausal women with undiagnosec persistent or recurring abnormal genital bleeding [see Warnings and Precautions].
-Cardiovascular Disorders and Probable Dementia: Estrogen-alone therapy should not be used for the prevention of cardiovascular disease or dementia [see Warnings and Precautions].
-The Women's Health Initiative (WHI) estrogen-alone substudy reported increased risks of stroke and deep vein thrombosis (DVT) in postmenopausal women (50 to 79 years of age) during 7.1 years of treatment with daily oral conjugated estrogens (CE) [0.625 mg], relative to placebo [see Warnings and Precautions].
+Adequate diagnostic measures, including directed or random endometrial sampling when indicated, should be undertaken to rule out malignancy in postmenopausal women with undiagnosed persistent or recurring abnormal genital bleeding [see Warnings and Prepersistent of recurring abnorman genital bleeding (See Warnings and Pre-cautions).
+Cardiovascular Disorders and Probable Dementia: Estrogen-alone therapy should not be used for the prevention of cardiovascular disease or dementia (see Warnings and Precautions).
+The Women's Health Initiative (WHI) estrogen-alone substudy reported increased risks of stroke and deep vein thrombosis (DVT) in postmenopausal women (50 to 79 years of age) during 7.1 years of treatment with daily oral conjugated estrogens (CE) [0.625 mg], relative to eleapebe Case Warnings and Precautions].
+The Will Momeror Study relative to placebo [see Warnings and Precautions].
 The WHI Memory Study (WHIMS) estrogen-alone ancillary study of WHI reported an increased risk of developing probable dementia in postmenopausal women 65 years of age or older during 5.2 years of treatment with daily CE (0.625 mg) alone, relative to placebo.
-It is unknown whether this finding applies to younger postmenopausal women [see Warnings and Precautions].
-In the absence of comparable data, these risks should be assumed to be similar for other decay of CE and data, these risks should be assumed to be similar for other doses of CE and other dosage forms of estrogens.
+It is unknown whether this finding applies to younger postmeno-pausal women [see Warnings and Precautions].
+In the absence of comparable data, these risks should be assumed to be similar for other doses of CE and other dosage forms of estrogens.
 Estrogens with or without progestins should be prescribed at the lowest effective doses and for the shortest duration consistent with treatment goals and risks for the individual woman.
-Estrogen Plus Progestin Therapy: Cardiovascular Disorders and Probable Dementia: Estrogen plus progestin therapy should not be used for the prevention of cardiovascular disease or dementia [see Warnings and Precautions].
-The WHI estrogen plus progestin substudy reported increased risks of DVT, pulmonary embolism, stroke and myocardial infarction in postmenopausal women (50 to 79 years of age) during 5.6 years of treatment with daily oral CE (0.625 mg) combined with medroxyprogesterone acetate (MPA) [2.5 mg], relative to placebo [see Warnings and Precautions].
-The WHIMS estrogen plus progestin ancillary study of mys and Precautions).
-The Writing estroyen plus progestin alicinary study of the WHI, reported an increased risk of developing probable dementia in post-menopausal women 65 years of age or older during 4 years of treatment with daily CE (0.625 mg) combined with MPA (2.5 mg), relative to placebo.
+Estrogen Plus Progestin Therapy:Cardiovascular Disorders and Probable Dementia: Estrogen plus progestin therapy should not be used for the prevention of cardiovascu-lar disease or dementia [see Warnings and Precautions].
+The WHI estrogen plus progestin substudy reported increased risks of DVT, pulmonary embolism, stroke and myocardial infarction in postmenopausal women (50 to 79 years of stroke and myocardial infarction in postmenopausal women (50 to 79 years of age) during 5.6 years of treatment with daily oral CE (0.625 mg) combined with medroxyprogesterone acetate (MPA) [2.5 mg], relative to placebo [see Warnings and Precautions].
+The WHIMS estrogen plus progestin ancillary study of the WHI, reported an increased risk of developing probable dementia in postmenopausal women 65 years of age or older during 4 years of treatment with daily CE (0.625 mg) combined with MPA (2.5 mg), relative to placebo.
 It is unknown whether this finding applies to younger postmenopausal women [see Warnings and Precautions].
-Breast Cancer: The WHI estrogen plus progestin substudy also demonstrated an increased risk of invasive breast cancer. substudy also demonstrated an increased risk of invasive breast cancer [see Warnings and Precautions].
+Breast Cancer: The WHI estrogen plus progestin substudy also demonstrated an increased risk of invasive breast cancer [see Warnings and Precautions].
+In the absence of comnarable data, these risks Warnings and Precautions].
 In the absence of comparable data, these risks should be assumed to be similar for other doses of CE and MPA, and other combinations and dosage forms of estrogens and progestins.
-Estrogens with or without progestins should be prescribed at the lowest effective doses and for the shortest duration consistent with treatment goals and risks for the individual woman.
+Estrogens with or without progestins should be prescribed at the lowest effective doses and for the shortest duration consistent with treatment goals and risks for the individual woman